 PSUs entitle each executive officer to earn shares of common stock subject to the achievement of certain performance targets.
-For PSUs granted in 2020 and vesting in 2023, 50% of the PSUs may be earned based on three-year relative stockholder return and 50% may be earned based on achieving improvement in the market share for each of the Company's hotels over the three-year performance period.
-Because the market share test is determined by comparing the market share of our hotels as of December 31, 2019, before the COVID-19 pandemic impacted our industry, against the market share of our hotels as of December 31, 2022, we do not expect to have to adjust this component for the 2020 grants.
-However, for the 2021 grants, the market share test will be a two-year test commencing with the market share of our hotels on December 31, 2021 compared to the market share of our hotels as of December 31, 2023.
+50% of the PSUs may be earned based on three-year relative stockholder return and 50% may be earned based on achieving improvement in the market share for each of the Company's hotels over the three-year performance period.